Ger FitzGerald (hurler): Inter-county

-In 1990 Cork bounced back after a period in decline.
+In 1990, Cork bounced back after a period in decline.
 He won second Munster medal that year following a 4–16 to 2–14 defeat of Tipperary.
 The subsequent All-Ireland final on 2 September 1990 pitted Cork against Galway for the second time in four years.
 Galway were once again the red-hot favourites and justified this tag by going seven points ahead in the opening thirty-five minutes thanks to a masterful display by Joe Cooney.
 Cork fought back with an equally expert display by captain Tomás Mulcahy.
 The game was effectively decided on an incident which occurred midway through the second half when Cork goalkeeper Ger Cunningham blocked a point-blank shot from Martin Naughton with his nose.
 The umpires gave no 65-metre free, even though he clearly deflected it out wide.
 Cork went on to win a high-scoring and open game of hurling by 5–15 to 2–21.
 It was a second All-Ireland medal for FitzGerald.

 Cork surrendered their All-Ireland crown to Tipperary in 1991, however, FitzGerald was appointed captain of the team in 1992.
 He later claimed a third Munster medal following a 1–22 to 3–11 of Limerick.
 On 6 September 1992 Cork faced Kilkenny in the All-Ireland decider.
 At half-time Cork were two points ahead, however, two second-half goals by John Power and Michael "Titch" Phelan supplemented a first-half D. J. Carey penalty which gave Kilkenny a 3–10 to 1–12 victory.

-Retirement

-In 2007 FitzGerald returned to the Cork senior hurling scene as a member of Gerald McCarthy’s management team.
+Coaching career

+FitzGerald first became involved in inter-county management when he was appointed manager of the Cork minor team in November 2005.
+He guided the team to the Munster MHC title in 2006 after a 2–20 to 1–15 win over Tipperary in the final.
+FitzGerald progressed to the senior team in December 2006, when he was named as a selector as part of Gerald McCarthy's management team.
+His tenure as a selector coincided with a period of upheaval for the team, culminating with the entire hurling panel going on strike and refusing to play or train under McCarthy.
+FitzGerald also served as stand in manager on one occasion before the entire management team stepped down in March 2009.
+He was appointed manager of the Cork under-21 team in August 2009.

+At club level, Fitzgerald was appointed manager of Midleton's senior team in 2020.
+He guided the team to the Cork PSHC title in 2021, after a 0–24 to 1–18 win over Glen Rovers in the final.
+Fitzgerald stepped down as manager shortly after but remained as part of the management team as a selector.